The Best Legal Representation A Father Can Have

 What Factors Does the Court Consider When Deciding Child Custody Matters?

+It is important to recognize that Texas courts maintain the authority to impose specific restrictions on visitation rights in certain circumstances.
+For instance, if a noncustodial parent has a documented history of domestic violence, substance abuse, or other concerning behaviors, the court may determine that supervised visitation is necessary to protect the child’s safety and well-being.
+This approach allows the court to monitor interactions between the noncustodial parent and the child, ensuring that the environment remains secure and supportive.
 Deciding on child custody matters can be challenging because both parents typically want to ensure the relationship with their child is maintained after a divorce or relationship ends.
 Additionally, many fathers have the added fear that the amount of quality time they have to spend with their children will be significantly diminished because they believe Texas laws favor mothers.
+Here are some factors that courts may consider when trying to work out child custody issues:

 • The mental and physical health of each parent.